zxg3017/UG-Net/README.md

 # UG-Net

-This code is implemented for UG-Net: Unsupervised-Guided Network for Biomedical Image Segmentation and Classification.
+This codes are implemented for UG-Net: Unsupervised-Guided Network for Biomedical Image Segmentation and Classification.